Split Pea Soup

 Helpful Tips

-– Add a splash of lemon juice for brightness.
+– Add a splash of lemon juice before serving for brightness.

 FAQs